 Is it just us, or is intermittent fasting suddenly everyone’s favorite wellness topic?
-The meal plan has gained traction for its ability to promote weight loss, stabilize blood sugar, and improve digestion.
+The eating pattern has gained traction for promoting weight loss, stabilizing blood sugar, and improving digestion.
 But what exactly does intermittent fasting (or IF) entail?
 Is there solid research to support the approach?
 And who should definitely not try intermittent fasting?
 Below, we break it all down for you.

 Intermittent fasting is actually more of an umbrella term than a single diet.
 That is, you can do IF a number of different ways.
 No matter how you fast, you can expect to limit the number of calories you consume and/or the number of hours during which you eat over the course of the day.
 Want specifics?
 Here are some of the most popular approaches to IF.

 This method confines fasting to just two days a week.
 Individuals eat their usual diet five days a week, then significantly limit intake to somewhere around 500 total calories on two (non-consecutive) days a week.

 This is probably the most common IF method.
 Just like the name suggests, time-restricted feeding involves eating only during designated hours.
 For example, one might fast for 16 hours, then eat in an eight-hour window from 11:00 am to 7:00 pm.
 People tend to like this approach since they’re (ideally) sleeping for about half of their 16 fast.
 Plus, if you’re someone who already skips breakfast, holding off until 10:00 or 11:00 am may not feel like much of a challenge.